mbenetti/NLP-Handbook/README.md

 #
 # Introduction

 **Natural Language Processing** (NLP) is the area of machine learning that focuses on the generation and understanding of language.
 Its main objective is to enable machines to understand, communicate and interact with humans in a natural way.

 NLP has many tasks such as **Text Generation**, **Text Classification**,**Machine Translation**,  **Speech Recognition**, **Sentiment Analysis**, etc. For a beginner to NLP, looking at these tasks and all the techniques involved in handling such tasks can be quite daunting.
 And in fact, it is very difficult for a newbie to know exactly where and how to start.

-Out of all the NLP tasks, Sentiment Analysis (SA) is probably one of the easiest, which makes it the most suitable starting point for anyone who wants to start go into NLP.
+Out of all the NLP tasks, Sentiment Analysis (SA) is probably one of the easiest, which makes it the most suitable starting point for anyone who wants to start going into NLP.

-In this article, various techniques were compile to perform SA, ranging from simple ones like **TextBlob** and **NLTK** to more advanced ones like **Sklearn** and **Long Short Term Memory (LSTM)** networks.
+In this article, various techniques were compiled to perform SA, ranging from simple ones like **TextBlob** and **NLTK** to more advanced ones like **Sklearn** and **Long Short Term Memory (LSTM)** networks.

 After reading this, you can expect to understand the followings: